lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

 ..  code-block:: bash

-    ffmpeg -r 60 -i untitled.%05d.ppm -vcodec libx264 -crf 0  -pix_fmt yuv420p myvideo.mp4
+    ffmpeg -r 60 -i untitled.%05d.ppm -vcodec libx264 \
+    -crf 0  -pix_fmt yuv420p myvideo.mp4

 .. container:: justify

-    You may receive the following error *width not divisible by 2 (1363x1134)*.
+    You may receive the following error:

+..  code-block:: bash

+    width not divisible by 2 (1363x1134)

+.. container:: justify

-    If that's the case, you can remove one line of pixel with the command:
+    In that case, simply remove one line of pixel with the command:

 ..  code-block:: bash